vsabella/terraform-provider-mssql/docs/resources/user.md

 ### Required

+- `username` (String) Database user name.
+Changing this forces a new resource to be created.

+### Optional

+- `database` (String) Target database for the user.
+If not specified, uses the provider's configured database.
+Changing this forces a new resource.
+- `default_schema` (String) Default schema for the user.
+Defaults to `dbo`.
+- `external` (Boolean) Is this an external user (like Microsoft EntraID).
+Mutually exclusive with `password` and `login_name`.
+- `login_name` (String) Name of the server login to map this user to.
+Use this for traditional login-based users (e.g., RDS SQL Server).
+When set, the user is created with `CREATE USER ...
+FOR LOGIN ...`.
+Mutually exclusive with `password`.
-- `password` (String, Sensitive) Password for the user account.
+- `password` (String, Sensitive) Password for contained database users.
 Must follow strong password policies defined for SQL server.
 Passwords are case-sensitive, length must be 8-128 chars, can include all characters except `'` or `name`.

 ~> **Note** Password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](https://www.terraform.io/language/state/sensitive-data).
-- `username` (String) MssqlUser configurable attribute with default value

-### Optional

-- `default_schema` (String)
-- `external` (Boolean) Is this an external user (like Microsoft EntraID)
+~> **Note** Either `password` or `login_name` must be specified, but not both.
+Use `password` for contained database users (Azure SQL) or `login_name` for traditional login-mapped users (RDS SQL Server).
-- `sid` (String) Set custom SID for the user
+- `sid` (String) Set custom SID for the user.

 ### Read-Only